codepath/android_guides/Using-OkHttp.md

 ### Processing JSON data with Gson

 Note that the `string()` method on the response body will load the entire data into memory.
-To make more efficient use of memory, it is recommended that the response be processed as a stream by using `charStream()` instead.
-This approach however requires using the [Gson](https://github.com/google/gson) library.
+To make more efficient use of memory, it is recommended that the response is processed as a stream by using `charStream()` instead.
+This approach, however, requires using the [Gson](https://github.com/google/gson) library.
 See [[this guide|Leveraging-the-Gson-Library]] for setup instructions.

 To use the Gson library, we first must declare a class that maps directly to the JSON response: